How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Draft a legally compliant Demand Promissory Note for Arizona that covers all required terms under Arizona promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Demand Promissory Note as a professional PDF.

 Arizona law governs promissory notes with specific usury limits and enforcement rules that secures both lender and obligor.
 Arizona does not impose a general statutory cap on interest rates for private loans.
-Lenders have 6 years to file suit to collect on a promissory note in Arizona.
+For a demand note in Arizona, the 6-year limitation period runs from the date demand for payment is made.
 Arizona law requires 3 specific elements in a valid promissory note.

 Arizona Promissory Note Requirements